Deeds and Affidavits are Crucial to the Non-sale-change of Owners of California Real Property

 Adding or removing a non-spouse, co-owner of real property is also by deed.
 The non-spouse change in owners has the potential for negative transfer tax, property tax or capital gains tax consequences.
 Adding or removing a living co-owner is by deed.
 A deceased co-owner in joint tenancy is removed by an “affidavit death of joint tenant.”
 If co-owners are not joint tenants, probate is needed to transfer a deceased co-owner’s interest.

-Deed and Record prepares and e-records deeds and affidavits for real property located in Orange County, California.
+Deed and Record prepares and e-records deeds and affidavits for real property located in Los Angeles County, California.
 These two documents are used to add or remove spouses and non-spouse co-owners and to transfer real property into or out of a trust.

 This press release is published by Mark W. Bidwell, an attorney in Orange County California.
 Office is 4952 Warner Avenue, Suite 235, Huntington Beach, CA 92649.
 Phone number is 714-846-2888.
 Email is Mark@DeedAndRecord.com.
 Website is www.DeedAndRecord.com